buley/personal/src/content/mantras.md

 - You are only as powerful as your ability to remain composed
 - Master your impulses, and nothing can master you
 - Your mind is a weapon—keep it sharp, keep it steady

+> *"The mind is its own place, and in itself can make a heaven of hell, a hell of heaven." — John Milton*

 ## Action & Execution